fdehau/tui-rs/README.md

 However, some features may only be available in one of the two.

 The library is based on the principle of immediate rendering with intermediate buffers.
-This means that at each new frame you are meant to issue a call for each widget that is part of the UI.
+This means that at each new frame you should build all widgets that are supposed to be part of the UI.
 While providing a great flexibility for rich and interactive UI, this may introduce overhead for highly dynamic content.
-So, the implementation try to minimize the number of ansi escapes sequences outputed to draw the updated UI.
-In practice, given the speed of rust the overhead rather comes from the terminal emulator than the library itself.
+So, the implementation try to minimize the number of ansi escapes sequences generated to draw the updated UI.
+In practice, given the speed of `Rust` the overhead rather comes from the terminal emulator than the library itself.

 Moreover, the library does not provide any input handling nor any event system and